Subscribe

 The headquarters of the U.S. Environmental Protection Agency in Washington in 2013.
 (Matt McClain/The Washington Post)

-With Donald Trump now less than three months away from retaking the White House, an office he won in part by pointing to his record as a businessman, thousands of federal workers in the D.C. region and across the country this week once again adjusted to a new status — as his future employees.
+With Donald Trump now less than three months away from retaking the White House, an office he won in part by pointing to his record as a businessman, thousands of federal workers in the Washington D.C. region and across the country this week once again adjusted to a new status — as his future employees.
 And he has signaled many of them could soon be on the chopping block.

-Trumpin his formal campaign platform, called to redistribute workers out of the Washington area and implement large-scale cuts to the federal government, which he has long derided as harboring members of the “deep state.”
+Trump, in his formal campaign platform, called to redistribute workers out of the Washington area and implement large-scale cuts to the federal government, which he has long derided as harboring members of the “deep state.”
 Before leaving office in 2020, he issued an executive order that made tens of thousands of employees subject to firing with little due process if they were found to have resisted the administration’s policies — a move unwound by the Biden administration that Trump’s allies have vowed to restore.
 His calls for cuts have been amplified by surrogates such as billionaire Elon Musk, who insists such moves are necessary to cut down on waste and inefficiency.

 “I think you can’t overstate the effect on the workforce,” Rep. Gerry Connolly (D-Va.), who presides over a district with tens of thousands of federal workers, said in an interview.
 “This is going to be the Trump administration we experienced before on steroids.”

-The District, Maryland and Virginia are home to about 373,000 federal employees, accounting for roughly 15 percent of the region’s total workforce.
+The District, Maryland and Virginia are home to about 373,000 federal employees, accounting for roughly 15% of the region’s total workforce.
 It’s a group accustomed to the disruptions that transitions of power bring to the nation’s capital.
 But if Trump were to impose the cuts and geographic relocations he has promised, federal workers and others said, that could upend the economic and social fabric that has long shaped the D.C. region.

 At least half of the country believes that the government is doing too much that should be left to individuals or the private sector, according to 2023 Gallup polling.
 On average, the percentage of Americans who saw the government as overreaching exceeded the percentage who saw it as not doing enough by 10 percentage points — 53% to 43% — during President Joe Biden’s first three years in office, continuing a longtime pattern of increased concerns about federal power under Democratic leadership.